albrthuynh/SparkHacks_2024_Wellness/README.md

 The website is called Mindful Buddy.

 This website's purpose was to provide people with a fun way to do their daily tasks!
-Sometimes people may have a hard time drinking enough water or eating enough food.
+Sometimes people who are struggling mentally may have a hard time drinking enough water or eating enough food.
 This app is directed towards those who may struggle mentally, but anyone can use the website.
 Mindful Buddy is a way to provide users motivation towards doing those tasks, hoping that eventually, the to-do lists that they do will become a habit they develop.